Fermionic S-matrix and cosmological correlators: T-violation at O(H): Fermionic examples

 Rescaling the field $\psi_j \to (-\tau H)^{3 /2}\psi_j$, we get

 In order to compute the S-matrix element, we use the LSZ reduction derived in Appendix \ref{LSZ derivation}.
 The (spin-label suppressed) matrix element is given by

-Using some simple properties of Dirac matrices we get
+Using some simple properties of Dirac matrices, we get

 We consider two processes that are relevant to collider physics.
 The first is when all the particles are unpolarized, which means that we have to sum over all the spins for all the particles.
-The second is when we have control over the spin of the incoming particle, which we will call polarized decay.
+The second is when we have control over the spin of the incoming particle, which we will call polarized decay. \paragraph{Unpolarized Beam Decay} \mbox{}\\[1ex] Spin-averaging the matrix element and using the properties of Dirac matrices, we get